 1jour1vin

-France is unlikely to experience a "Dry January" in 2020
+France is not expected to experience a "dry January" in 2020.

 Olivier - 06/12/2019

-In recent days, one operation has been the subject of heated debate: the "Alcohol-free January" plan.
-Inspired by England's "Dry January", the campaign was due to run for one month, in January 2020, and was launched by the Santé publique France health agency (which reports to the Minister of Health).
-Although associations and addictologists were delighted, no official announcement was made by the government.
-For wine professionals, this initiative was not at all good news, as they are already facing other worrying events.
-But for the time being, it would appear that the government is not in favor of this "alcohol-free month".
-During a visit to Champagne In mid-November, French President Emmanuel Macron told wine industry representatives that "there will be no dry January".
+In recent days, one initiative has been the subject of heated debate: the "Alcohol-Free January" plan.
+Inspired by the British "Dry January" campaign, this initiative was set to run for one month in January 2020 and was launched by the French public health agency Santé publique France (which reports to the Minister of Health).
+However, while associations and addiction specialists welcomed the initiative, no official announcement had been made by the government.
+For wine professionals, this initiative was not good news at all, as they are already facing other worrying developments.
+But for the moment, it would seem that the government is not in favor of this "alcohol-free month."
+During a trip to Champagne In mid-November, French President Emmanuel Macron told representatives of the wine industry that "there will be no Dry January."

-The reasons for the cancellation of this operation, which does not discourage associations
+The reasons for canceling this operation, which does not discourage the associations

 The abandonment of this campaign did not go unnoticed.
-Anti-alcohol associations and addictologists accused the Ministry of Health of abandoning the project due to pressure from the wine lobby and winegrowers.
-These accusations forced Agnès Buzyn to react.
-On Thursday November 21, 2019, she told Franceinfo that this "Month without Alcohol" had "not been validated by the Ministry of Health".
-She also pointed out that "we have an interministerial committee dedicated to health prevention in February, and that's when prevention programs are validated by the government".
-Does this confirm that the operation has been abandoned?
-In the meantime, as the organization of a government-backed "Dry January" 2020 is unlikely, the associations are hoping to mobilize civil society to encourage consumers to take part in this French version of "Dry January" all the same.
+Anti-alcoholism associations and addiction specialists accused the Ministry of Health of giving up on this project due to pressure from the wine lobby and winegrowers.
+These accusations forced Agnès Buzyn to respond.
+On Thursday, November 21, 2019, she told Franceinfo that this "Alcohol-Free Month" had "not been approved by the Ministry of Health."
+She also specified that "we have an interministerial committee dedicated to health prevention in February, and that is when prevention programs are approved by the government."
+Do these comments confirm that the initiative has been abandoned?
+In the meantime, as it is unlikely that the government will support the organization of a "Dry January" in 2020, associations hope to mobilize civil society to encourage consumers to participate in this French version of "Dry January" anyway.